yusufozturk/panther/docs/gitbook/quick-start.md

 ## Deployment Options

-Rather than deploying from within a docker container, you can instead configure your [development environment](development.md#manual-installation) locally.
+Rather than deploying from within a docker container, you can instead configure your [development environment](development.md#dependencies) locally.
 This will take more time initially but will lead to faster deployments.

 You can also deploy from an EC2 instance with Docker and git installed in the same region you're deploying Panther to.
 This is typically the fastest option since it minimizes the latency when communicating with AWS services.
 Instead of exporting your AWS credentials as environment variables, you will need to attach the [deployment IAM role](#prerequisites) to your EC2 instance profile.
 Your EC2 instance needs at least 1 vCPU and 2GB of memory; the cheapest suitable instance type is a `t2.small`.

-### Supported AWS Regions
+### Supported Regions

 Panther relies on dozens of AWS services, some of which are not yet available in every region.
 In particular, AppSync, Cognito, Athena, and Glue are newer services not available in us-gov, china, and other regions.
 At the time of writing, all Panther backend components are supported in the following: